-In June 2013, we arranged the conversion of all outstanding indebtedness under our May 2010 amended and restated loan agreement, our February 2011 note and warrant purchase agreement.
+In June 2013, we arranged the conversion of all outstanding indebtedness under our May 2010 amended and restated loan agreement, our February 2011 note and warrant purchase agreement and our January 2012 note and warrant purchase agreement.
 In this series of transactions, promissory notes with outstanding principal totaling \$20,231,000 and accrued interest of approximately \$2,581,000 were converted into 42,245,834 shares of Series A preferred stock.
 The conversion included the issuance of 41,694,122 shares of Series A preferred stock to directors and their affiliates and other related parties.
 All of the converted notes and interest were in default and classified as current as of December 31, 2012.